edgedb/edgedb/docs/edgeql/statements/tx_start.rst

 The :eql:synopsis:`<transaction-mode>` can be one of the following:

-:eql:synopsis:`ISOLATION READ COMMITTED`
-    A statement can only see data committed before it began.
-    This is the default.

-:eql:synopsis:`ISOLATION REPEATABLE READ`
-    All statements of the current transaction can only see data committed before the first query or data-modification statement was executed in this transaction.

 :eql:synopsis:`ISOLATION SERIALIZABLE`
     All statements of the current transaction can only see data changes committed before the first query or data-modification